camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/expressions.md

 </beans>
 ```

-# Expression Resolving With the Shared Process Engine
+# Expression resolving with the shared process engine

 In a shared process engine deployment scenario, you have a process engine which dispatches to multiple applications.
 In this case, there is not a single Spring application context but each application may maintain its own application context.
 The process engine cannot use a single expression resolver for a single application context but must delegate to the appropriate process application, depending on which process is currently being executed.